 Reinstatement of Pell eligibility calls for departments of corrections, state higher education agencies, and accreditors, among others, to collaborate on the approval and operation of prison education programs (PEPs) to enhance students’ access and success opportunities.
 The regulations on the PEP can be found here.

-SHEEO is partnering with the Vera Institute of Justice, a leading national organization advocating to end over-criminalization and mass incarceration, to help SHEEO agencies understand their role in implementing prison education programs (PEPs) in their states.
+SHEEO is partnering with the Vera Institute of Justice, a leading national organization advocating to end over-criminalization and mass incarceration, and Strategy Forward Advisors to help SHEEO agencies understand their role in implementing prison education programs (PEPs) in their states.

 Project Goals